Authentic Lessons for 21st Century Learning

 Summary

-Students will build a general understanding of why people choose to move and settle where they do.
+Students will gain a general understanding of why people choose to move and settle where they do.
 They will draw on specific, real-world examples of urban explosion in India to identify motivation for movement and analyze the existence and influence of push and pull factors.

 Essential Question(s)